 Spot BTC ETFs are Shedding Assets

-One potential bearish catalyst for Bitcoin price is that spot ETFs are shedding assets.
+One potential bearish catalyst for the Bitcoin price is that spot ETFs are shedding assets.
 Data compiled by SoSovalue shows that these funds shed over $1.2 billion last week, bringing the cumulative inflows to $59.97 billion.

 BlackRock’s assets have plunged from over $96 billion earlier this year to $82 billion.
 The other top Bitcoin ETFs like Fidelity, Grayscale, and Ark have all shed assets in the past few weeks.